Employee Benefits Overview

 - Employee benefits have long been heavily influenced by government regulation such as the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code (IRC).
-Newer federal legislation, such as the Patient Protection and Affordable Care Act of 2010 (PPACA), is expected to have a large impact on benefits over the next few years.
+Newer federal legislation, such as the Patient Protection and Affordable Care Act of 2010 (PPACA), currently has a large impact on benefits.
 See Responding to the Regulatory Environment.

 - Benefit communications must comply with all reporting and disclosure requirements, and ensure that employers and employees get the most from the investment in employee benefits.
 See Communicating Benefits to Employees.